KARE 11 Investigates: Ulrich threatened 'revenge' in 2018

 The KARE 11 Investigates team still has yet to independently verify the legitimacy of that claim, and it is still unclear if a permit was in fact granted.

-During a press conference on Tuesday, Buffalo Police Chief Pat Budke said the department had a long history with Ulrich.
+During a press conference on Tuesday, Budke said the department had a long history with Ulrich.

 "It's a history that spans several years and there certainly is a history of him being unhappy with the health care that he received," Budke said.